Collective energy switching schemes put power back in the hands of the people when it comes to gas and electricity prices. Find out more…

 High gas and electricity bills and the huge profits that energy companies seem to keep delivering have been a source of enormous frustration for UK consumers.

-There are, of course, energy money-saving tips you can follow to keep the costs down and shopping around for gas and electricity - considering small energy suppliers as well as the big six - helps to keep competition in the market.
+There are, of course, energy money-saving tips you can follow to keep the costs down and shopping around for gas and electricity - considering small energy suppliers as well as the 'big six' - helps to keep competition in the market and hopefully drive prices down.

-"Collective switching revolutionises the idea of switching energy provider," said Gocompare.com's Ben Wilson.
+"Collective switching revolutionises the idea of switching energy providers," said Gocompare.com's Ben Wilson.

 "Using the collective bargaining power of heaps of customers means that you could potentially secure a better deal on your gas and electricity."

-Collective switching is when a large group of people (a 'community') uses its collective purchasing power to negotiate its own tariff with energy suppliers.
+Collective switching is when a large group of people, known as a community or closed group, uses its collective purchasing power to negotiate its own tariff with energy suppliers.

 This gives the group the potential to secure more attractive deals than those advertised to the wider market.